 But there are variations on this theme.
 HitFilm, VideoPad, DaVinci Resolve and VSDC, for example, offer paid versions with high-end features that most consumers probably won't miss, but otherwise allow for full use of the basic program.

 Another hidden "cost" is periodic or even constant in-line advertising or reminders that an upgrade is available.
-Our favorite program, HitFilm, never pushes an upgrade on you, but it makes you go through a social media and authorizing song and dance to download the product or switch computers.
 VideoPad (on the Mac) makes you verify at every launch that you are using the free version for noncommercial purposes.

 Both DaVinci and VSDC mix paid features in their basic programs, but they do not explicitly mark these features as such.
 However, if you try to use them, you'll get an error message and an ad.
 We can't fault the software companies for trying to get users on board with paid versions, but just be warned that such annoyances are the hidden cost of otherwise-free video apps.

-Tech support and documentation: One of the big distinctions between paid and free software is the level of documentation and tech support; paid software has more-explicit and -detailed documentation and guides than the free versions.
+One of the big differences between paid and free software is the level of documentation and tech support; paid software has more-explicit and -detailed documentation and guides than the free versions.
 That said, many software packages post instructional videos of the most popular features to YouTube, and more-complex free packages may offer extensive documentation.

 Many independent vendors, who are often sole proprietors in charge of the software, make themselves available to users via social media and email to assist with problems, troubleshoot, take suggestions and criticism, and otherwise oversee the software.
 Programs with intuitive interfaces and tool-tip hints, and even built-in tutorials to greet new users, make free software popular.